Waterhouse-Friderichsen syndrome is failure of the adrenal gland to function as as result of bleeding into the gland.

 - Steroid use

-It is deadly if not treated right away.
+It is deadly if the underlying cause of this syndrome is not treated right away.